DESIGN A BEAUTIFUL, EFFICIENT LITTLE FLOWER GARDEN, OF COURSE!

 REPURPOSING AND RECYCLING

 In addition, the rain barrels in the Fountainhead Children's Garden were invented by a teenager who decided to try turning food grade shipping barrels (destined for landfills) into repurposed rain barrels!
+This innovative teenager started a national trend!

 I actually love the way this one looks, too!